RAF Methwold

-Royal Air Force Methwold or more simply RAF Methwold is a Royal Air Force station located 2.1 mi north east of Feltwell, Norfolk and 10.9 mi north west of Thetford, Norfolk, England.
+Royal Air Force Methwold or more simply RAF Methwold is a former Royal Air Force station located 2.1 mi north east of Feltwell, Norfolk and 10.9 mi north west of Thetford, Norfolk, England.

 History

-RAF Methwold opened as a dispersal airfield for RAF Feltwell in the Winter of 1938.
+RAF Methwold opened as a dispersal airfield for RAF Feltwell in the winter of 1938.
 Vickers Wellington bombers from Feltwell continued to use the site as a satellite base until the grass airfield was transferred to No. 2 Group in the exchange of bases with No. 3 Group, in the summer of 1942.
 Several asphalt hardstandings were put down for aircraft during 1940–1941.

 In August 1943, the airfield was closed to flying while it was upgraded to A standard.
 Three concrete runways were built, the main aligned on 06-24 (2,000 yards), 11-29 (1,600 yards) and 17-35 (1,500 yards).
 36 hardstandings were built, 35 of the loop type and a single pan.
 The original asphalt pans were not retained.

 Following this work, RAF Methwold was a higher standard base than its parent at Feltwell.
 The airfield was returned to No. 3 Group and became a sub-station of RAF Mildenhall.

 43 aircraft either failed to return or crashed during the operations from RAF Methwold; 25 Venturas, 6 Stirlings, and 12 Lancasters.

-Methwold aircraft

-Several types of aircraft have operated out of Methwold, among these: